MinaProtocol/mina/rfcs/0040-rosetta-timelocking.md

 [unresolved-questions]: #unresolved-questions

-I would like at least (2) and (3) resolved before we do significant implementation work on this feature.

 1. Will the Rosetta team officially be okay with this approach, even in the world where we need time locked account creation after genesis (and thus need a non-static balance exemption list) .
 See this discourse thread for more info: https://community.rosetta-api.org/t/representing-minas-vesting-accounts-using-balance-exemptions/317

-2. Is Approach A actually easier if we don't yet support time-locked account creation after genesis?
-We will eventually need to support this later, are we wasting time if we don't just go with Approach B?

-3. Assuming we go with Approach A, is it easier to retrieve genesis ledger information from the RocksDB database or from the JSON in the runtime ledger